Configure UCT-C Features

 The Certificate Authority (CA) List page allows you to add the root CA for the devices.

-To upload the CA using GigaVUE-FM follow the steps given below:
+To upload the CA using GigaVUE-FM, follow these steps:

-- In the Alias field, enter the alias name of the Certificate Authority.
+3. In the Alias field, enter the alias name of the Certificate Authority

-- Install from Local Directory: Click Choose File to browse and select a certificate from the local directory.
+• Install from Local Directory: Select Choose File to browse and select a certificate from the local directory.